ishdhand/ishdhand.github.com/_pages/blog.md

 # Blog

+I used to blog about recent articles in quantum optics till late 2019.
+Leaving the posts here as an archive:

 <ul>
     {% for post in site.posts %}
     {% capture readtime %}{{ post.content | number_of_words | plus:91 | divided_by:180.0 | append:'.' | split:'.' | first }}{% endcapture %}